metrorailings/OwlBlog/content/posts/pats-pass-rush-against-packers.md

 Aaron Rodgers was involved in 52 total pass-eligible plays in the game.
 5 of those plays were passes that Rodgers threw less than one second after receiving the snap, so we could factor them out of the equation here.

 So that being said...New England's pressure score becomes **_0.38._** Pretty solid score.
-Let's see how the Rams fare against the Packers a week later.
+Let's see how the Rams fare against the Packers a week earlier.